openstack/nova-specs/specs/2024.2/approved/openapi.rst

 There will be a minimal impact on API performance when validation is enabled as we will now verify both requests and responses for all API resources.
 Given our existing extensive use of JSON Schema for API validation, it is expected that this should not be a significant issue.
-In addition, we will not recommend enabling this option in production.

 Other deployer impact
 ---------------------